sagemathinc/cocalc-doc/source/teaching-upgrade-course.rst

 This section describes adding upgrades to student projects if you are using a CoCalc license.
 Please see :doc:`teaching-upgrade-legacy` if you need to upgrade student projects with one of the older upgrade packages.

 We assume you have created an instructor project and a course file in that project, and have added students under the ``Students`` tab in the course file.
-You do not need the teacher project licensed at this time.
+You do not need the instructor project licensed at this time.
 See step 4 below if you plan to use your course license to upgrade the instructor project as well as student projects.

 1. Obtain a license key.
 ------------------------